 If your horse rears, you're in danger of being unseated, fallen on, or struck, and the horse may lose its balance, falling and injuring itself.
-A horse that rears while hitched can fall on the driver and passengers of the vehicle, cause injury to itself, and destroy equipment and objects around it.
+A horse that rears while hitched to a carriage can fall on the driver and passengers, cause injury to itself, and destroy equipment and objects around it.

 Why Do Horses Rear?